colin-gourlay/sundown-sessions/src/content/artists/b/big-country/index.md

 Gil Allan: Bass (since 2021)
 Years active:	1981–2000, 2007, 2010–present

-**Please note that the UK releases during the '80's should be on the Mercury label, this is not actually mentioned on the label or sleeves of the earliest singles.
-The only information refers to Phonogram who were the publishing house for Mercury at that time, which is why their name and logo will appear.**

 ### Current Lineup

 Mark Brzezicki, Bruce Watson, Jamie Watson, Scott Whitley, Simon Hough